holmrenser/deep_learning/README.md

-# deep_learning
+# Deep Sequence Learning

-Notebooks for the WUR course deep learning, mostly focused on learning on sequential data (i.e. text, DNA, proteins)
+Notebooks for the WUR course [Deep Learning (AIN31306)](https://studyhandbook.wur.nl/modules/AIN31306?type=Cursory), mostly focused on learning on sequential data (i.e. text, DNA, proteins).
+These notebooks cover three days of a larger curriculum, which is hosted elsewhere.
+The notebooks are accompanied by lectures based on the book [Deep Learning - Foundations and Concepts(Bishop & Bishop)](https://studyhandbook.wur.nl/modules/AIN31306?type=Cursory).

 Day 1: